ellfarnaz/ellproxy/AMPCODE_SETUP.md

 # Amp CLI Setup Guide

-This guide explains how to configure Amp CLI to work with VibeProxy, enabling you to use both Factory and Amp through a single proxy server.
+This guide explains how to configure Amp CLI to work with EllProxy, enabling you to use both Factory and Amp through a single proxy server.

 ## Overview

-VibeProxy integrates with Amp CLI by:
+EllProxy integrates with Amp CLI by:
 - Routing Amp management requests (login, settings) to ampcode.com
 - Routing Amp model requests through CLIProxyAPI
 - Automatically falling back to ampcode.com for models you haven't authenticated locally

 ## Prerequisites

-- VibeProxy installed and running
+- EllProxy installed and running
 - Amp CLI installed (`amp --version` to verify)

 ## Setup Steps